-We integrate data from various third-party sources into our hosted proprietary data and analytics platform, which our clients access to perform their analyses.
+We integrate data from various third-party sources into our hosted proprietary data and analytics platform.
 As certain data sources have a limited number of suppliers, we make every effort to assure that, where reasonable, alternative sources are available.
-We are not dependent on any individual third-party data supplier in order to meet the needs of our clients, with only two data suppliers each representing more than 10% of our total data costs for the six months ended February 28, 2023.
+We are not dependent on any individual third-party data supplier in order to meet the needs of our clients, with only two data suppliers each representing more than 10% of our total data costs for the nine months ended May 31, 2023.